MykKuc/employee-management-app-fe/README.md

 # Employee Management Application Front-End

+## Hosted Application (AWS)

+*Domain Names: employeemanagementapp.com or www.employeemanagementapp.com*

+*This Application is hosted on AWS.
+Frontend is hosted inside S3 Bucket and delivered using CloudFront and AWS Certificate Manager, Domain name bought and registered using Amazon Route 53.
+Backend is deployed on EC2 Instances (AMI: Ubuntu 22.04 LTS; Instance type: t3.nano) and load balanced using Application Load Balancer (ALB).
+MySQL database is running on Amazon RDS.*

+## The Purpose of Application

 This is the Front End of the Web Application intended for HR purposes, for Employee Management purposes.
 Internet URL: employeemanagementapp.com